menacher/java-game-server/README.md

 -----------
 Using pre-built jar files
 -------------------------
 The pre-built jar files of this project are located in the jetserver/binaries directory.
-All dependant jars are located in the jetserver/lib directory.
-You can just add them to your classpath in your favorite IDE and start coding.
+All dependent jars are located in the jetserver/lib directory.
+You can add them to your favorite IDE’s classpath for coding.
 If you want to compile from source, then follow steps below.

 With Maven and using Eclipse
 ----------------------------
 **Pre-requisites**: Please have maven 3+ and [Spring source tool suite](http://www.springsource.com/developer/sts "STS") or eclipse installed.
 If you are using plain vanilla eclipse, then M2Eclipse and EGit plugins though not required will be helpful.
-If you are using another IDE then the maven-eclipse plugin part in the pom.xml needs to be modified.
+The maven-eclipse plugin part of pom.xml should be modified when using another IDE.

 Steps
 -----